Saturday 15 February 1941

 A sequence of odd collisions takes place in roughly the same place which results in the loss of three ships.
 British 286 ton freighter Marguerite, in a convoy, collides with freighter Robert off Flamborough Head, Yorkshire.
-The Marguerite sinks and there are two deaths, with the Robert picking up the survivors.
-British 958 ton collier Woodstock then is involved in a sequence of incidents in Robin Hood's Bay which result in a lot of damage.
-It collides with British 1509 ton freighter Paris, causing the Paris to sink (it is beached but written off).
+The Marguerite sinks and there are two deaths, with Robert picking up the survivors.
+British 958 ton collier Woodstock then is involved in a sequence of incidents in Robin Hood's Bay which results in a lot of damage.
+It collides with British 1509 ton freighter Paris, causing Paris to sink (it is beached but written off).
 It then collides with French freighter André Thomé, and the Woodstock sinks quickly from a huge tear below the waterline.
-It is unclear exactly what went on in this sequence of incidents, three collisions in such a short period of time and involving the same ships is pretty unusual.
+It is unclear exactly what went on in this sequence of incidents.
+Three collisions in such a short period of time and involving the same ships, well, that is unusual.

 Portuguese tug Furão sinks at the mouth of the Sado River.
 Seven crewmen perish.